5 indoor activities to stay active as a family this winter

 1. Active video games (exergaming)

-Thanks to video game technology such as Xbox Kinect, PlayStation Move and Nintendo Wii, staying active indoors just got a whole lot easier.
+Thanks to video game technology such as PlayStation Move and Nintendo Wii, staying active indoors just got a whole lot easier.
 Whether you are in search of a customized cardio workout, competitive soccer game or a casual game of bowling, exergaming provides an excellent opportunity to get those muscles working and enjoy doing so.
 And the best part?
 You and the kiddos may not even realize that you are exercising!
 Now that’s a bonus.

 2. Structured family fitness activities